 There was, at this time, in the territory, however, a group of transplanted Loyalists who saw this list as evidence of sedition.
 And they had the ear of the Government of Canada.
 The Government procrastinated on accepting the List of Rights.

-In frustration at the lack of action from Canada and in response to a transfer of the territory from Hudson’s Bay Company, Riel established a provisional government to fill a perceived governance void.
+In frustration at the lack of action from Canada and in response to a transfer of the territory from Hudson’s Bay Company, he established a provisional government to fill a perceived governance void.

-Part of the reason for the establishment of the Provisional Government was a response to pressures from the United States for the territory to become part of the Union.
+Part of the reason for the Provisional Government was a response to pressures from the United States for the territory to become part of the Union.
 Riel fought against the Americans and helped bring, what was to be later called, Manitoba into confederation with Canada.

 However good and well-intentioned the Provisional Government was, it was seen as a revolution by the Government of Canada.

 It was also seen as thus to a group of Orangemen originally from Upper Canada.
 A group of these men took their revenge on Riel and his Provisional Government by trying to overthrow it.